What is a bookkeeper?

 Similarities between accountants and bookkeepers

-Both accountants and bookkeepers take part in the overall accounting process.
+Both accountants and bookkeepers are involved in the overall accounting process.
 They typically work together within the accounting department.
 Specifically, an accountant uses the information a bookkeeper enters to make recommendations and create advanced reports.

 While there may be overlap, the roles typically manage different parts of the process.
-However, both should have key accounting skills, including strong math, data entry, data analysis, account reconciliation and critical thinking skills.
+Bookkeepers handle real-time data, while accountants focus on period-end and strategic insights.
+However, both typically have key accounting skills, including strong math, data entry, data analysis, account reconciliation and critical thinking skills.

 Differences between a bookkeeper and accountant